Glatzli/model_comparison_codes/README.md

 GOAL: till end of the year/mid Jan 1. draft of full thesis!

 ToDo:
+- Do I have to look at basin north of alps with high VHD in ICON?
+- Woergl: wspd max. sinks down toward CAP?
+- Theory review:
+  	1st order closure, MOST, ...
+  	turb. param. in models!
 - pressure along valley plot
   	used airport pressure